jasonraimondi/jasonraimondi.com/content/about.md

 My passion is for writing software with a clean architecture.
 I have been a student of TDD, practicing daily since late 2016.
 I build applications following the [The Twelve-Factor App](https://12factor.net/) methodology.

-I worked received a really fancy piece of paper in 2013 from the _University of Florida_ that reads: _Bachelors of Fine Arts_ in _Digital Media_.
+I received a really fancy piece of paper in 2013 from the _University of Florida_ that reads: _Bachelors of Fine Arts_ in _Digital Media_.
 I formed Digital Canvas Design LLC in January of 2014 to maintain my professional work.

 If I’m not learning a new language or practicing software architecture design patterns, I'm out with my amazing fiancé or watching, listening to, or reading to a good movie or book.